rodopiip/Shepherd/README.md

 ## Alpha Release

-Our Alpha release is planned for [planned date/month], which will provide early testers a first look at the core features of Shepherd.
+Our Alpha release is planned for Q3 2023, which will provide early testers a first look at the core features of Shepherd.
 This release is intended to be used for testing purposes to identify bugs and gather user feedback for improvements.

 ## Development Status

-As of [Date], Shepherd is in the initial development phase, with its core functionalities and features currently being built.
+As of May 2023, Shepherd is in the initial development phase, with its core functionalities and features currently being built.

 Current version includes: